CanalTP/RNNavitiaSDK/README.md

 # RNNavitiaSDK [![codebeat badge](https://codebeat.co/badges/a36c43c0-d487-41e1-9da9-71c9ea65f82f)](https://codebeat.co/projects/github-com-canaltp-rnnavitiasdk-master)

-React Native module for using Navitia SDK iOs &amp; Android
+React Native module for using Navitia SDK iOS &amp; Android

 This is a 0.X unstable version of the SDK aimed to be used, commented, modified by anyone using it while having accepted terms of License.
 Our motivation is to allow an easier and funnier experience for users who need ultimate mobility solutions for their Mobile Apps.
 All features are based on our Navitia open API (www.navitia.io).